Foreign domination

-Foreign domination is a term used in the historiography of multiple countries to characterize successive periods of rule by foreign powers.
+Foreign domination (or foreign rule) is a term used in the historiography of multiple countries to characterize successive periods of rule by foreign powers.

 China

-China was under foreign rule in the years of the Yuan dynasty and of the Qing dynasty.
+China was under foreign rule in the years of the Yuan dynasty and of the Qing dynasty, having been subjugated by Mongol and Manchu elites respectively.
 Both dynasties however became gradually Chinese as time passed.

 Italy

 Foreign domination is commonly used to describe the condition of foreign rule over Italian states at the beginning of the Risorgimento, when the only state left under local Italian rule was Piedmont-Sardinia (predecessor state of Italy) whereas much of the north was under the Habsburgs.
 All of Italy was organised in independent states from the 11th-12th century as a result of the Walk to Canossa and the Treaty of Venice, but this condition was gradually lost between the end of the Italian Wars and the balance of power established by the Congress of Vienna.

 Spain

 Two foreign dynasties came to power in Spain, the House of Habsburg in 1516 and the House of Bourbon in 1700.
 However, both the Spanish Habsburgs by the time of Philip II of Spain and the Spanish Bourbons by the time of Louis I of Spain were Spanish-born monarchs.